ludus-leonis/FreeBeeGee/docs/INSTALL.md

 Finally, review the `terms.html` and don't forget to update your GDPR / privacy statement in `privacy.html`.
 Consider neither of them as legal advice - if in doubt, consult a lawyer.

 ## Configuration

+FreeBeeGee requires write-permissions in `api/data/` (including), where it will create directories and files to store all non-static data like rooms or lock files.

 The server config file is found in `api/data/server.json`: